-Having a keen interest in archaeology from an early age Anna remembers with great fondness her time spent volunteering on the York University excavations of the royal Anglo Saxon burial site at Sutton Hoo during the late 1980’s, getting her first paid job there during her gap year before going on to study Archaeological Sciences at Liverpool University.
+Having a keen interest in archaeology from an early age Anna remembers with great fondness her time spent volunteering on the York University excavations of the royal Anglo Saxon burial site at Sutton Hoo during the late 1980’s, before going on to study Archaeological Sciences at Liverpool University.
 Anna completed further site and post-excavation placements with the Great Lakes Archaeological Research Centre in Milwaukee, Wisconsin USA whilst carrying out her studies.

-In 2009 Anna established our first internal environmental department taking on the processing and assessment of whole earth samples.
-Today we offer processing of bulk samples and assessment reports externally as well as internally and as our Environmental Supervisor Anna liaises with a suite of external environmental specialists to produce assessment and analysis reports for grey literature and publication.
+Today, as the Suffolk office's Environmental Officer, Anna offers processing of bulk samples and assessment reports externally as well as internally and liaises with a suite of external environmental specialists to produce assessment and analysis reports for grey literature and publication.

 During the autumn of 2013 Anna worked as part of the Suffolk Archaeology team supervising the community excavation at Barber’s Point, Aldeburgh, run in conjunction with the Aldeburgh and District Local History Group.
 The fourth and final phase of this excavation, which began in 2004, was very exciting.
 The Anglo Saxon cemetery was to be fully excavated and Anna assisted a number of history group members as well as students from Cambridge University as they carried out this excavation.